addzey/addzey.dev/content/rhcsa.md

 Install a package: `yum install packagename`
 Remove a package: `yum remove packagename`

-Check for newer versions of packages: `yum update`
+Check for newer versions of installed packages: `yum update`
+Check for a newer version of a specific package: `yum update packagename`

+Download the rpm of an available package: `yumdownloader httpd` or `dnf download httpd`
+Check an rpm file for any scripts: `rpm -qp --scripts httpd-2.4.57-5.el9.x86_64.rpm`

+**$$ need to add something for "yum groups" and "yum modules" $$**

 Create a **local** repo for installing packages:
     Create an ISO from the dvd drive: `dd if=/dev/sr0 of=/rhel92.iso bs=1M`